KurtzmanLab/SSTMap/README.md

 Welcome to SSTMap Release version 1.0.0

-Thank You for using SSTMap, we've gone through a great deal of work trying to ensure compatibility with various operating systems and MD packages though we have not covered all the possible combinations.
+Thank you for using SSTMap, we've gone through a great deal of work trying to ensure compatibility with various operating systems and MD packages though we have not covered all the possible combinations.
 If you run into a bug, please report it on the issues and we will work to quickly resolve it.

 Thank You,

-Kamran Haider and the Development Team.
+Kamran and the Development Team.

 SSTMap